-Ooh, the sea… Then he starts to sing and it gets better.
+Ooh, the ocean… Then he starts to sing and it gets better.
 I can hear the waves.
 Even better.
 His ‘70s style makes me want to go and have fun with my clothes!
 It’s Gucci and Emily Adams Bode.
 Then, he starts to eat watermelon on the beach.
 More fruit, more fun, beautiful girls and boys.
 The picture they take on the beach, in the perfect light, is just, you know, a fabulous idea.
 I mean, who does these videos?
 Bradley & Pablo, in Malibu, California, January 2020, do.

 A group of friends and I were playing, this Summer, this very interesting Summer, the game you stick a post-it note with a celebrity’s (usually) name someone from the group wrote on your forehead and you’re supposed to ask questions to figure out who you are, basically.
 It came down to “So, I’m a famous, male singer from the UK”.
 My eyes filled with excitement and I instantly asked Am I Harry Styles?!.

 So yes, I like the guy.

-He could be wearing anything – but you know it’s not really anything what we really mean when we say anything, it’s a specific kind of anything one has to feel about any clothes or accessories one wears – and still be himself.
+He could be wearing anything – but you know it’s not really anything what we really mean when we say anything, it’s a specific kind of anything one has to feel about any clothes or accessories one wears – and still be oneself.
 This means style and it’s called intuition.